Ucache/Akismet-API/README.md

     $connector = new RzekaE\Akismet\Connector\Curl();
     $akismet = new Akismet('api key', 'blog url', $connector);

-During initalization, class connects to Akismet and verified API key.
+During initalization, class doesn't verify API key any more.
+You have to use `$akismet->keyCheck()` to know if it's valid or not.
 You have to check `$akismet->getError()` to see if there are any errors

 Checking if comment is spam